What is Betel Nut?

 What is it Like to Try Betel Nut

 I couldn’t decide what I wanted so I chose everything and had him make two just for good measure!
 I would point at something and he would place, or shake, or rub it into the leaves, laughing loudly enough that it began to draw a crowd.
-I had no idea what I was doing, but apparently my choices were something that passed for great entertainment in sleepy Mrauk U. After putting all the ingredients together he closed the leaves neatly around everything and put them in a small bag for me to take away.
+I had no idea what I was doing, but apparently, my choices were something that passed for great entertainment in sleepy Mrauk U. After putting all the ingredients together he closed the leaves neatly around everything and put them in a small bag for me to take away.
 Total cost; about twenty cents.
 Because I didn’t want to draw even more attention, I put the paans discretely in my pocket and we carried on exploring the town.

 That night after a fabulous dinner of local river fish, lahpet (Tea Leaf Salad) and Khauk swe thoke (noodles with dried shrimp) at the communal table at our hotel I figured it was time.
 I open the bag, removed the paans and I put one far back in my mouth, between cheek and gum, and waited.

 At first nothing, then a bitter and somewhat peppery taste.
-After a few minutes I could taste the rose, the lime and the cardamom.
+After a few minutes, I could taste the rose, the lime, and the cardamom.
 It was actually pretty good.
 I moved the little packet around with my tongue and, I guess because the packet was slowly leaking I started tasting the saffron and cloves.
 After a few minutes I started to get bored so I bit down on the paan.

 There was a bit of a crunch as the nut broke, but nothing happened very fast.
 It started slowly, but after several minutes I was starting to detect the beginnings of a feeling like downing two double espressos and a shot of tequila.
 My lips went a little numb and I started salivating like a Saint Bernard eyeing a Prime Rib.
 Spitting in public is rude, so I excused myself and went to go find a discreet flowerbed where I could spit in privacy and watch the stars.

 How Does Betel Nut Make you Feel?
 Is There a Betel Nut High

-Betel Nut Health Benefits
+Dubious Betel Nut Health Benefits

 If you look on the Internet it is said chewing betel will, “expel wind, kill worms, remove phlegm, subdue bad odors, beautify the mouth, induce purification, and kindle passion.”
 Perhaps with regular use, I may have experienced some of those things, but for a one-time shot — nothing.
-Overall I found the effects to be pretty short lived and there was no hangover effect.
+Overall I found the effects to be pretty short-lived and there was no hangover effect.
 Given the crimson color of my smile, I am certain that prolonged usage would have opposite the intended effect on passion.
 To make sure it didn’t; I went and triple brushed my teeth right after I spit out the paan.